 On June 25, slightly before 7:00 AM, a Fonality user noted that he had to fix his coffee machine.
 This was in response to a tweet from VoIP provider Fonality, asking what the biggest challenge small and medium sized businesses face.

 Unfortunately for Fonality customers, their biggest business challenge wasn’t undercaffination…at 3:21 PM Central Time, on June 25, Fonality’s servers went down, making it impossible for Fonality customers to make or receive phone calls, or use the Fonality Mobile app.
+For the latest pulse on Fonality’s customer experience feel free to check our latest Fonality reviews.

 I talked to Sean, in business development, at BombBomb,(bombbomb.com) an email marketing company that uses Fonality as its VoIP provider.
 BombBomb is a small company, with ten employees, some of whom telecommute.
 Sean noticed that three numbers in a row had no ring, followed by a busy tone.
 He confirmed that it was his phone by calling his own mobile phone, and calling Fonality’s help desk.
 With no way of doing work, he sent out a tweet that his phone service was down, and urged BombBomb customers to email if their was a problem.
 He took his lunch break, and his service was back up when he got back.
 Given the situation, he had good timing on his side.